IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Carol_J._Adams" target="_blank">Carol J. Adams</a><span style="color:Chartreuse">(feminist and animal rights advocate)</span>

+>“When a woman responds to mistreatment by protesting "I'm a human being!" or "I want to be treated with respect, not like some animal," what is she suggesting about the acceptable ways of treating other animals?
+Perhaps because comparisons between women and nonhuman animals so often entail sexism, many women are anxious to distance themselves from other animals.
+Feminists, especially, recognize that negative "animal" imagery has advanced women's oppression.
+However, if our treatment and view of other animals became caring, respectful, and just, nonhuman-animal metaphors would quickly lose all power to demean.
+Few women have confronted how closely they mirror patriarchal oppressors when they too participate in other species' denigration.
+Women who avoid acknowledging that they are animals closely resemble men who prefer to ignore that women are human.”

+>“In any case, abundant evidence indicates that all invertebrates with a brain can experience pain.
+Like vertebrates, numerous invertebrates produce natural opiates and substance P. These animals include crustaceans (e.g., crabs, lobsters, and shrimps), insects (e.g., fruit flies, locusts, and cockroaches), and mollusks (e.g., octopuses, squids, and snails) [...]
+Also, crustaceans, insects, and mollusks show less reaction to a noxious stimulus when they receive morphine.
+For example, morphine reduces the reaction of mantis shrimps to electric shock, praying mantises to electric shock, and land snails to a hot surface.”

+― <a href="https://en.wikipedia.org/wiki/Joan_Dunayer" target="_blank">Joan Dunayer</a><span style="color:Chartreuse">(Abolitionist)</span>

+>“I admit it as an axiom, that every animal has more right to the use of its own body than others have to use it.”

+>“Much as animals suffer in a natural state, much more do they seem to suffer when under the dominion of the generality of men.
+What suffering in the former can be supposed to equal the constant torture of a hackney-coach horse?.”

+>“It is an axiom that the more pleasure and the less pain there is in the Universe, the better it is.
+If, then, a person suffer pain instead of pleasure, whether he be criminal or not, the pain will be increased and the pleasure decreased; and, as this disagrees with the axiom just cited, it is wrong.”

+>“Y: I suppose you also deem it a crime to drink, as you destroy myriads of animals in the water of every draught?<br>
+Z: I consider this an evil, but not a crime, because I do not cause or wish them to be there, and would assist them to escape if possible.
+They have no more claim to the water than I have; and we know so little of the nature of these animals, that we are not even sure that they die when the water is drunk; the very fact of their being there is concealed from us, and but for the microscope we should never have known it.
+I however consider it wrong to waste water in anyway which may injure the <a href="https://en.wikipedia.org/wiki/Animalcule" target="_blank">animalcula</a>.”

+>“Y: But the whole species of the carnivorous kind would then become extinct.
+Were they created to be annihilated?<br>
+Z: I do not see why the whole species of one animal is more important than an equal number of another, although that number might not comprise the whole species of the latter: and, besides, it is not proved that the whole species would perish; as some might feed on the bodies of those animals which they might find that were in a fit state; and also upon vegetables, which they will eat occasionally.
+It is known that wolves will live in the two ways mentioned, when deprived of other means.”

+>“Yet it must be confessed that whichever way we turn our eyes we see a system of aggression and destruction.
+In order for one animal to live, thousands must die: directly so if the one be carnivorous, and indirectly so if graminivorous.
+It has been calculated that some birds destroy thousands of butterflies during the rearing of a single brood; and if we take man, who is half carnivorous, and calculate how many lives are destroyed to maintain him in comfort during his life, even without sport, the number will appear enormous, no estimate of which can however be made without taking into account the size of the animals he feeds on.”

+― <a href="https://en.wikipedia.org/wiki/Lewis_Gompertz" target="_blank">Lewis Gompertz</a><span style="color:Chartreuse">(1784 - 1861; One of the earliest vegans)</span>

+>“We have to be aggressive when those we stick up for have no voice.
+I don't consider it radical to say cruelty is wrong and that animals should be respected.
+I consider it radical to eat corpses, put electrodes in animals' heads, make elephants live in chains in the circus, and poison animals we consider a nuisance.”

+>“Eating meat is primitive, barbaric, and arrogant.”

+― <a href="https://en.wikipedia.org/wiki/Ingrid_Newkirk" target="_blank">Ingrid Newkirk</a><span style="color:Chartreuse">(President and founder of PETA, the biggest welfarist organization.
+PETA doesn't support animal rights, even though Newkirk talks like she believes in animal rights)</span>

 >“To protest about bullfighting in Spain, the eating of dogs in South Korea, or the slaughter of baby seals in Canada while continuing to eat eggs from hens who have spent their lives crammed into cages, or veal from calves who have been deprived of their mothers, their proper diet, and the freedom to lie down with their legs extended, is like denouncing apartheid in South Africa while asking your neighbours not to sell their houses to blacks.”

->“Those who claim to care about the wellbeing of human beings and the preservation of our environment should become vegetarians for that reason alone.
-They would thereby increase the amount of grain available to feed people elsewhere, reduce pollution, save water and energy, and cease contributing to the clearing of forests; moreover, since a vegetarian diet is cheaper than one based on meat dishes, they would have more money available to devote to famine relief, population control, or whatever social or political cause they thought most urgent. … when nonvegetarians say that “human problems come first” I cannot help wondering what exactly it is that they are doing for human beings that compels them to continue to support the wasteful, ruthless exploitation of farm animals.”
+>“Those who claim to care about the wellbeing of human beings and the preservation of our environment should become vegans for that reason alone.
+They would thereby increase the amount of grain available to feed people elsewhere, reduce pollution, save water and energy, and cease contributing to the clearing of forests; moreover, since a vegan diet is cheaper than one based on meat dishes, they would have more money available to devote to famine relief, population control, or whatever social or political cause they thought most urgent. … when nonvegans say that “human problems come first” I cannot help wondering what exactly it is that they are doing for human beings that compels them to continue to support the wasteful, ruthless exploitation of farm animals.”

 >“The animals themselves are incapable of demanding their own liberation, or of protesting against their condition with votes, demonstrations, or boycotts.
 Human beings have the power to continue to oppress other species forever, or until we make this planet unsuitable for living beings.
 Will our tyranny continue, proving that morality counts for nothing when it clashes with selfinterest, as the most cynical of poets and philosophers have always said?
 Or will we rise to the challenge and prove our capacity for genuine altruism by ending our ruthless exploitation of the species in our power, not because we are forced to do so by rebels or terrorists, but because we recognize that our position is morally indefensible?
 The way in which we answer this question depends on the way in which each one of us, individually, answers it.”

+>“Ethics is inescapable.”

 >“One common strategy on which we should all be able to agree is to take steps to reduce the risk of human extinction when those steps are also highly effective in benefiting existing sentient beings.
 For example, eliminating or decreasing the consumption of animal products will benefit animals, reduce greenhouse gas emissions, and lessen the chances of a pandemic resulting from a virus evolving among the animals crowded into today’s factory farms, which are an ideal breeding ground for viruses.
-That therefore looks like a high-priority strategy.”<sup id="a12"><a href="#f12">12</a></sup>
+That therefore looks like a high-priority strategy.”[^COVID]

 >“When we buy new clothes not to keep ourselves warm but to look "well-dressed" we are not providing for any important need.
 We would not be sacrificing anything significant if we were to continue to wear our old clothes, and give the money to famine relief.
 By doing so, we would be preventing another person from starving.
 It follows from what I have said earlier that we ought to give money away, rather than spend it on clothes which we do not need to keep us warm.
 To do so is not charitable, or generous.
 Nor is it the kind of act which philosophers and theologians have called "supererogatory" - an act which it would be good to do, but not wrong not to do.
 On the contrary, we ought to give the money away, and it is wrong not to do so.”